BaderLab/GenAnT/README.md

-# Tutorial: annotation and interpretation of mammalian genomes
+# Tutorial: annotation and interpretation of animal genomes

-This is a tutorial on how to annotate a newly sequenced mammalian genome.
+This is a tutorial on how to annotate a newly sequenced animal genome.
 This takes the user from their FASTA sequence to a high-quality GFF file annotated with gene symbols.
 We break the process into five main steps:

 1. Repeat masking
 2. Generating protein-coding RNA (mRNA) gene models